London EC4A 3TW

 UK legislators (or in some cases the UK government, with review by UK legislators) will have power to make corrections to laws that would otherwise no longer operate appropriately once the UK has left the EU and to implement a withdrawal agreement.
 Where EU institutions currently have direct administrative powers, the Act will also enable new administrative bodies to be set up, so that alternative arrangements can be made.

 There will be new primary legislation where there are significant policy changes (therefore allowing greater debate and scrutiny by parliament).
 This includes: immigration, international sanctions, nuclear safeguards, agriculture, fisheries, trade and customs.

 In a speech by the UK prime minister, Theresa May, in January 2017 and a white paper published on 2 February 2017, the UK government set out a number of negotiating objectives including the following:

 These objectives were reaffirmed by Theresa May in a statement to the House of Commons on 29 March, shortly after the withdrawal notice was given.
 She added that the UK wants to continue to cooperate with the EU over security matters, and to maintain the common travel area, without borders, in Ireland.

-So far, following the June 2017 general election, it appears that the UK government has retained these objectives.
+Following the June 2017 general election, Theresa May confirmed in her speech in Florence on 22 September that the UK government has retained these objectives.

 In practice Brexit will require negotiation of a wide range of new arrangements with the EU and other countries.
 This may well result in the UK participating as a non-member in aspects of the EU on terms very similar to those currently in place, whilst other aspects are likely to be markedly different.
 Similarly, negotiations with non-EU countries could play out in a number of different ways.
 Taken together, this amounts to a wide range of possible outcomes, which will become clearer over time.